 Mirrors are easy to make from breadboards and trivets.
 Or use our strawberry pattern to make a berry unique gift.
 Beginner skill level.
 Bonus mystery plan included!

 Sawbuck projects!
 Cut it out from scrap wood you probably have in your workshop.
-Most plaque shapes can be can be used for a number of different projects.
-This plan provides two patterns; a bunny and a teapot.
-Scrollsaw Beginner skill level.
+Most plaque shapes can be made into slanted book shelfs, just like our whale of a tale book shelf.
+Beginner skill level.

 This pattern could be used to display a fox or coyote.
 Paint like shown, or paint all black and then detail the lines a white/grey to provide details.
 This is a 5 page pattern.
 Be sure to print all parts and join together to get the full size pattern.
 Beginner skill level using a jig saw or scroll saw should be able to accomplish this project easily.